How to Paint Paneling and Make It Look Good

 Step 6: Prime and Paint

-2. Sand Lightly: Lightly sand the primed surface with fine-grit sandpaper to smooth any imperfections.
+2. Sand Lightly: Lightly sand the primed surface with fine-grit sandpaper to smooth out any imperfections.
 Clean off the dust.

 3. Apply Paint: Using a brush and roller, apply thin, even coats of paint, allowing each coat to dry before adding the next.
 Typically, two coats yield a smooth, durable finish.